Jason Plato: MG KX Momentum Racing (2012–2014)

-In 2012 and 2013, he raced for the Triple Eight Race Engineering (United Kingdom) team in their MG KX Momentum Racing MG6 and came 3rd in the Championship in both years.
-In 2014, with a similar but differently-sponsored car (MG KX Clubcard Fuel Save) under the same team, he came 2nd in the Championship.
+In 2012 and 2013, Plato raced for the Triple Eight Race Engineering (United Kingdom) team in their MG KX Momentum Racing MG6 and came 3rd in the Championship in both years.
+In 2014, with a similar but differently-sponsored car (MG KX Clubcard Fuel Save) under the same team, he came second in the championship.

 Team BMR (2015–2018)

 Plato, at the Knockhill round of the 2017 British Touring Car Championship.

 On 17 February 2015, it was announced that Plato would be driving alongside Turkington, Aron Smith and Warren Scott for Team BMR during the 2015 BTCC season.
 He took 6 wins during the year but missed out on the title by four points.

 In January 2016, it was announced that Team BMR would run four Subaru Levorgs for the season.
 A slow start saw Jason record a best finish of 13th at Brands Hatch.
-Once the team developed the Levorg into a race winning car, Plato took 9 podiums along with a win at Knockhill in his 500th race.
+Once the team developed the Levorg into a race winning car, Plato took nine podiums along with a win at Knockhill in his 500th race.
 He continued with the team in 2017 but a crash at the first round at Brands Hatch derailed his season before it had begun.
 Permanent damage was sustained to the chassis of his car that plagued him with grip and under steer issues for the majority of the season.
 Nevertheless, he still took four podium finishes, including another win at Knockhill, and finished the season in 12th place in the standings.

 Plato remained with BMR Subaru for 2018, as the team switched from using a Mountune engine to a Swindon engine in an effort to resolve the reliability issues that had hampered Plato's campaign the previous year.
 However, the change in engine proved to have a disastrous effect on the car's performance.
 Plato failed to score a point in any of the first four race meetings of the season and his only visit to the podium that season came with a second-place finish in the first race at Croft, as part of a Subaru 1-2.
 Plato would only score a further nine points all season after this, finishing in 27th place with a paltry 26 points.

 Power Maxed Racing (2019–2021)

 On 20 February 2019, it was announced that Plato would be switching to Power Maxed Racing, driving in the factory-backed Vauxhall Astra.
-He finished the championship in 7th place with a total of 237 points, with a win in the final race of the season.
+He finished the championship in seventh place with a total of 237 points, with a win in the final race of the season.